-It’s a sketch of a slightly modified 1988 Ford Mustang GT (wide tires plus aftermarket hood), and my goal was to sit down and draw this from start to finish in one fast session.
+It’s a 1988 Ford Mustang GT drawing (wide tires plus aftermarket hood), and my goal was to sit down and draw this from start to finish in one fast session.
 Hey – like I said, I don’t have much free time these days so I wanted to take advantage of the several hours I had to spare.
 This drawing only took about an hour to do, which surprised me due to the fact that drawing real cars takes a bit of extra time to make sure the proportions are correct.
 Is this drawing perfect?
 No. And I don’t care.
 I just wanted to draw a Mustang darn it, in a loose but stylistic way.

 Just like all my other automotive art, this was done on a Wacom Graphire 4 drawing tablet using SketchBook Pro.

 I admit it – I’m a huge Mustang fan.
 Funny thing is that I never really cared about Ford or the Mustang until about 10 years ago and I’m not really sure what has brought me around to be a fan of this Pony car.
 If I were throwing out guesses, it might be the fact that the Mustang offers a lot of bang for the buck here in the US – lots of power and speed can be had for not so much money (at least compared to other cars).
 Now that I’m a family man on a tight budget, that’s really attractive to me.
 As a matter of fact, I’m shopping for a Mustang project car right now.
 Very exciting times for this car guy!
 LOL.